Car tax bands explained

 From April 2025, electric cars, vans and motorcycles will begin to pay VED in the same way as petrol and diesel vehicles.
 This means:

-• New zero emission cars registered on or after 1 April 2025 will be liable to pay the lowest first year rate of VED (which applies to vehicles with CO2 emissions 1 to 50g/km) currently £10 a year.
-From the second year of registration onwards, they will move to the standard rate, currently £165 a year
+• New zero-emission cars registered on or after 1 April 2025 will be liable to pay the lowest first year rate of VED (which applies to vehicles with CO2 emissions 1 to 50g/km) – currently £10 a year.

-• Zero emission cars first registered between 1 April 2017 and 31 March 2025 will also pay the standard rate
+• Zero-emission cars first registered between 1 April 2017 and 31 March 2025 will also pay the standard rate.

-• Zero and low emission cars first registered between 1 March 2001 and 30 March 2017 currently in Band A will move to the Band B rate, currently £20 a year
+• Zero and low-emission cars first registered between 1 March 2001 and 30 March 2017 currently in Band A will move to the Band B rate, currently £20 a year.

-• Rates for Alternative Fuel Vehicles and hybrids will also be equalised
+• Rates for alternative fuel vehicles and hybrids will also be equalised.

-There will also be changes for vans and motorbikes:
+There’ll also be changes for vans and motorbikes:

 What cars are exempt from paying VED?